vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 Go to instance page and "connect" to the instance via ssh (using your downloaded key pair)

 ## Installing Anaconda, Boost, QuantLib, Quantlib-Swig

+Once you're connect to the instance, you'll install the base software required.